Due Process Procedure

 Intern disciplinary determinations concerning inappropriate or unprofessional conduct will require both notice and a hearing.

 If concerns about the intern’s conduct continue to be an issue, the intern will receive a written warning from their primary clinical supervisor.
-A copy of this notice will be given to the Internship & Training Manager and placed in the intern’s personnel file.
+A copy of this written warning will be provided to the intern, another copy will be provided to the Director of Clinical Training at the intern’s academic institution, and the Internship & Training Manager will place a copy of the written warning in the intern’s personnel file.
 A written warning to the intern formally acknowledges:

 - that the Internship & Training Manager is aware of and concerned about the performance rating